ztenretep/ztenretep/README.md

 🌱 I’m currently learning how blockchain technology works ...

-I am starting my work with tools for Tezos.
-Afterwards I am interested in tools for Tron and Sol.
-Last but not least I will take a look into Ethereum and Bitcoin.
+I started my work with tools for Tezos.
+When I have finished the work on my Tezos toolbox, I will look what is possible with Sol and Tron.
+Last but not least I will take a look into Ethereum, Bitcoin and Doge maybe some other crypto coins.